XrunMeta/CLUBX/README.md

 # Developer Daily Updates

+<br><br>
+- Tri - 28 Aug 2023 - I'm preparing facial animation.
+Due to bone incompatibility, It is required to reimport all NPC asset with compatible facial animation.
+- Tri - 28 Aug 2023 - Reimport base character to Unreal
+- Tri - 28 Aug 2023 - Creating and setup New IK Rig for the skeleton
+- Tri - 28 Aug 2023 - Creating and setup New IK Retargeter
+- Tri - 28 Aug 2023 - Retarget and check required animation
+<br><br>

 - Rian - 28 Aug 2023 - Save and load graphic settings, but not yet implement in game lobby

   ![report](https://github.com/XrunMeta/CLUBX/blob/main/img/rian-28-aug-1.png?raw=true)